Hyundai second-quarter net up 10 percent as European sales surge

 Hyundai starts production this quarter at a new plant -- its third in China. ($1 = 1,151 Korean won)

-Additional reporting by Eunhye Shin in SEOUL, Norihiko Shirouzu in BEIJING and Yoko Kubota in TOKYO; Editing by Neil Fullick
+Additional report by Eunhye Shin in SEOUL and Norihiko Shirouzu in BEIJING; Editing by Neil Fullick